JeffWeinell/misc.wrappers/README.md

 ```

 ### ```runeems_snps_setup``` Generate input files for runeems_snps
 This function takes as input two files: (1) SNPs in a VCF file and (2) a two-column text file with longitude and latitude coordinates for each individual in the VCF file.
-Output of this function includes all of the files and directories necessary for running EEMS.
-Bash files for running EEMS are also generated.
+Output of this function includes all of the files and directories necessary for running EEMS (see example below), including bash scripts for running EEMS.

 ```
 library(misc.wrappers)